Best Pet Insurance for Puli (2026 Plans & Costs)

 Coverage Considerations by Life Stage

 Your Puli's insurance needs evolve throughout their 10-15 years lifespan.
 During the first year, accident coverage is paramount as young Puli dogs explore their environment and encounter hazards.
-In the adult years, a comprehensive accident-and-illness plan protects against the onset of breed-specific conditions including Orthopedic Conditions and Other Health Concerns.
+In the adult years, a comprehensive accident-and-illness plan protects against the onset of breed-specific conditions including hip and joint issues and genetic predispositions to conditions like allergies, autoimmune disorders, and organ-specific diseases.
 For senior Puli dogs, ensure your policy covers chronic condition management and does not cap coverage at an age threshold.
 Some insurers reduce benefits or increase premiums significantly for older dogs, so comparing lifetime policies early can save thousands over your Puli's life.

 Choosing the Right Insurance Plan for Puli